Maintenance Tips For Taking Care Of Your Oven

 Tip Four: Unplug An Electric Oven While Cleaning The Inside Of It

-Although it’s not necessary for the consumer to unplug their electric oven while they’re wiping down the outside of it, the oven should be unplugged if the consumer is planning to deep clean the inside of the oven using oven cleaner.
+It’s not necessary to unplug your electric oven while you’re wiping down the outside of it.
+However, you should unplug the oven if you are planning to deep clean the inside using oven cleaner.

 Tip Five: Inspect The Oven’s Door Gaskets